Ray-Tracing-Systems/HydraAPI/README.md

 However if you find that for some reason you can't use one of these components, please let us know!
 Most of these components can be replaced.

+# FAQ and Problems
+* hrSceneLibraryOpen immediately lead to segmentation fault.
+Probably you have forgottenn call hrInit before hrSceneLibraryOpen.

 # Acknowlegments
 This project is supported by RFBR 16-31-60048 "mol_a_dk".